phsilvarepo/DOPE/README.md

 ## pose_transfomer
 ROS Package to convert the detected object pose from the local camera frame to the global convention (Isaac Sim convention)

+Subscribed topics:
+- **dope/pose_dex_cube_instanceable** : PoseStamped topic with the object pose in the camera axis

+published topics:

+- **object_pose** : PoseStamped topic with the object pose in the global axis